 Let them know that you can’t imagine what they’re going through but you’re here if they need to talk or if they need anything else.

 If they want to talk about the accident, give them the space to do so.
-Don’t force them to say anything they aren’t comfortable with.
+Don’t force them to discuss the accident if they aren’t comfortable.
 Just be there to listen.

 Also, remember that this person has not changed just because they were in a car accident.
+They may need some time to process what happened.
 If they are in the hospital or have severe injuries, your presence may mean a lot.

 “What Can I Do for You?”

 Life does not stop just because of a car accident.
 On top of injuries and vehicle damage, the person still has daily responsibilities to worry about.
-They may be worried about getting back to work, paying their bills, caring for their kids or pets, and more.
+They may be worried about getting back to work, paying their bills, and caring for their kids or pets.